Self-build project on your existing property

 Talk to your neighbours

 Convincing local residents that a garden development will work in context, and preserve or even enhance a street, can be tricky – but it’s not always the case.
-Architect Jack Woolley (07773 325 688; jackwoolley.co.uk) found neighbours very supportive of his own selfbuild in London.
-‘Japanese knotweed had become established on the old garden plot and the neighbours wanted to see the site developed and occupied to prevent future infestations,’ he explains.
+Architect Jack Woolley found neighbours very supportive of his own self-build in London.

 Being overlooked and loss of light are often primary concerns for neighbours, so this needs to be addressed alongside the light, views and ventilation needs of the new property.
-Low level, slit windows along boundary walls are agood solution that maintain privacy, as are roof lights or etched glass.
-Ensuring your neighbour’s right to light can be managed with a stepped design or by sinking the house below ground.
-This helps the new-build fit in, while still allowing for sufficient floor space.
+Low level, slit windows along boundary walls are a good solution that maintain privacy, as are roof lights or etched glass.

 Choose eco-friendly solutions

 Choose a local architect who knows your area.
 Have sketches drawn up and seek formal pre-application planning advice.
 Responses can depend on where you live – for example, whether the project is near transport links and amenities.
-Derbyshire architect Robert Evans (01629 760 559; evansvettori.co.uk) found the local council supportive of his garden project, but David and Doreen Payne’s new home in rural Kent was only approved on the proviso that it remained an annexe to the main house.
+Derbyshire architect Robert Evans found the local council supportive of his garden project, but David and Doreen Payne’s new home in rural Kent was only approved on the proviso that it remained an annexe to the main house.